mmontuori/sprinkle/README.md

 # Sprinkle (Volume Clustering)

 Sprinkle is a volume clustering utility.
 It presents all the RClone available volumes as a single clustered volume.
 It supports 1-way sync mainly for backup and recovery.
-Sprinkle uses the excellent [RClone](https://rclone.org) software for cloud access.
+Sprinkle uses the excellent [RClone](https://rclone.org) software for cloud volume access.

 ## Getting Started